torvalds/linux/Documentation/scheduler/sched-bwc.rst

 microseconds of CPU time.
 That quota is assigned to per-cpu run queues in slices as threads in the cgroup become runnable.
 Once all quota has been assigned any additional requests for quota will result in those threads being throttled.
-Throttled threads will not be able to run again until the next period when the quota is replenished.
+Throttled threads will analt be able to run again until the next period when the quota is replenished.

 A group's unassigned quota is globally tracked, being refreshed back to